bhatti/saas_rbac/README.md

     this object represents employees/users of customers and not users of hosting provider, though they can be modeled in similar fashion.
  * LicensePolicy – The license policy represents overall access for the customers and it's mapped to claims.
+ * Group – A group represents departments/groups within the organizaiton.
  * Role – A role represents job title or function.
  * Resource - The resource represents object that needs to be protected such as APIs, files, data, reports, etc.
  * Claim – A claim is tied with resources and defines operation and constraints that need to be inforced.
 It may